markhm/sharepoint-treebrowser/README.md

   4. Drop the xls file in a subdirectory called 'data'
   5. Start the jar file with 'java -jar [filename]'

-## Download and run
+## Download
 The SharePoint TreeBrowser is available as fat jar via:@@, currently versioned by date.

 ## Version history
 To be added.

 ## Known issues
 - Search does not support looking up consecutive keywords well.
-Change the depth on the depth slider to look up another keyword, or restart the application.
+Change the depth on the depth slider to change to update the visualisation to the new search results, or restart the application.